 Lead hurts many parts of the body, but especially the growing brain and nervous system of the young child.
 It only takes a small amount of lead to poison a child..

 Where Is Lead Found?

-Remodeling or repairing a lead-painted home can release dangerous amounts of lead.
-Hire a contractor certified by the State of California to do lead work.
+Remodeling or repairing a home painted with lead-based paint can release dangerous amounts of lead.
+Hire a contractor certified by the State of California to do lead-safe work.
 If you must do the work yourself, get information about how to do the work safely.

-Large amounts of lead are contained in traditional products used in some cultures.
-These include home remedies (e.g., Azarcon and Greta) used to treat illness, and imported eye powders (e.g, Surma and Kohl) used for eye health and beauty.
-Children treated with these products can get very high amounts of lead.
+Some traditional cultural products have large amounts of lead.
+These include home remedies such as azarcon and greta used to treat illness and eye powders such as surma and kohl used for eye health and beauty.
+Children treated with these products can get very high blood lead levels.

 Azarcon and Greta

 Surma and Kohl